Ruckus000/carroChatbotTraining/context-integration.md

 Your chatbot is currently built on a DistilBERT-based architecture for intent classification and entity extraction, but it struggles with negation (e.g., "I don't need a tow truck") and context switching (e.g., "Actually, forget the tow truck; I need a new battery").
 This implementation plan will enhance your system to better handle these scenarios.

+## Improvement Recommendations

+After reviewing the codebase and this implementation plan, we've identified several areas that should be addressed to ensure a robust implementation:

+### 1. Context Management Enhancements

+- **Broader Entity Context**: Store more than just the last 3 intents - entity values are equally important for context understanding and contradiction detection.
+- **Conversation State Tracking**: Implement a more robust conversation state tracker that maintains the full context of entities mentioned across turns.

+### 2. Model Architecture Improvements

+- **Cross-Turn Attention**: Add an attention mechanism between previous conversation turns and current input to better capture context relationships.
+- **Refined Negation Detection**: The current plan uses `hidden_states[-1]` for negation detection, but multiple transformer layers or specialized attention mechanisms would be more effective.
+- **Alternative Architecture Option**: Consider a modular approach with separate models sharing embeddings as a fallback if the multi-task approach becomes too complex.

+### 3. Evaluation and Testing Enhancements

+- **Conversation-Level Metrics**: Add full conversation-level success metrics beyond single-turn accuracy.
+- **User Simulator Testing**: Implement automated user simulators that can evaluate complex multi-turn scenarios.
+- **Production Monitoring**: Add metrics to track context-related failures in production.

+### 4. Streamlit Integration Considerations

+- **Session Management**: The current Streamlit implementation needs explicit updates to maintain conversation context between turns.
+- **UI Feedback**: Add UI elements to show when context is being carried over from previous turns.

+These improvements will be integrated into the implementation plan below.

 ## Step 1: Data Collection and Augmentation

 ### 1.1 Create New Negation Examples